Skip to main content

 END %]

-Example of using the FOREACH loop
+Example of FOREACH loop

 Output all links and their positions from the $serp array: